-Over the past several years, both the U.S. and Canadian governments have mandated that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
-These mandates are suppose to have the HVAC industry move to a more green friendly refrigerant with a technical code R410A.
+Over the past several years, both the U.S. and Canadian governments have mandated that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+The R-22 and HCFC mandates are suppose to have the HVAC industry move to a more environmentally friendly refrigerant with a technical code R410A.
 R410A has been verified to be safer for the environment.

-In late 2010 reputable air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 most air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 They can legally be sold and installed then your local HVAC contractor (such as Midway Services) can charge the unit with R22.
-R22 is still legal for AC repair or service for a few more years.
+R22 is still legal for AC repair or service for a short time longer.
 The intent for these Dry Charged Units is to give the greater Clearwater area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 The answer to this question hinges on a number of things.
 The number one thing to do is determine what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems offer benefits to Clearwater homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to Clearwater homeowners that Dry Charge units do not.
 A few of the benefits include:

 - Modern technology to reduce humidity